Table of Contents

 - Surveying the Research on a Topic (how we come to conclusions on research questions by synthesizing multiple studies)

-Why doesn't Good Ventures fund the top charities' full needs?
+Why doesn't Open Philanthropy fund the top charities' full needs?

 Do you look at how much a charity spends on program expenses vs. overhead?